 first recording turned out to be Teddy Pendergrass’

-first solo album and “TP” was the biggest selling
+first solo album.
+“TP” was the biggest selling

 “PIR’s” biggest single, ever, –